 OPTIMA Ultimate Street Car Invitational Champions

-Twelve years of OPTIMA's Ultimate Street Car Invitational competition are now in the books and while it seems like the event is relatively-new, it already has a significant amount of history behind it, from iconic cars to some of the most well-known owners and drivers in the automotive aftermarket.
+Thirteen years of OPTIMA's Ultimate Street Car Invitational competition are now in the books and while it seems like the event is relatively-new, it already has a significant amount of history behind it, from iconic cars to some of the most well-known owners and drivers in the automotive aftermarket.
 There is also a steady stream of folks who are new to the OUSCI, the cars and drivers, who don't know the full history of the event.

 The origins of the event began at the SEMA Show in Las Vegas, the annual trade show for the automotive aftermarket.
 It was there that OPTIMA's Director of Product Development and Marketing, Cam Douglass, asked FM3 Performance Marketing's Jimi Day, how many of the cars on display at the SEMA Show could actually be driven on the street and enjoyed on the track?

 In 2008, they set out to find the answer and invited a select few vehicles from the SEMA Show to come out to Spring Mountain Motorsports Ranch after the show and battle it out on the track.
 Many didn't survive the weekend, but it was clear that the event asked and answered important questions about the vehicles on display at the SEMA Show and there was tremendous interest generated by the event.
 While the format has gone through some modifications over the years, the core of what comprises the OPTIMA Ultimate Street Car Invitational has remained the same- a road rally on public roads, an autocross competition, a time trial on a road course, a design & engineering competition and a speed-stop competition.